qemqemqem/template_for_ai_planning/guidelines/INSTRUCTIONS.md

 # Process Unstructured Requirements

 If the user asks you to process or take a look at the unstructured requirement docs, or refers to one of them by name, then you should probably follow the instructions in `notes/unstructured/PLANNING.md`.
 Basically, convert them into feature requests or other structured documents.

+# Let's work on X

+If the user indicates that they want to work on a specific feature or task, then carefully read `guidelines/DECISION_MAKING.md` to determine the best approach.
+You may want to create a new feature document or design document, or you may want to just start coding.
+Consider updating the files `notes/working/current_goal.md` and `notes/working/checkpoints.md` as needed.